XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 > Attachments update_invoice_attachment_by_file_name(xero_tenant_id, invoice_id, file_name, body)

-Allows you to update Attachment on invoices or purchase bills by it's filename
+Updates an attachment from a specific invoices or purchase bill by filename

 ### Example